david-martin/proposals/sync/ui.md

 This follows the pattern in the [Auth proposal here](../auth/developer-single-sign-on-across-mobile-services.md).
 Any OpenShift user who has 'edit' access to the the `Deployment` object for the Data Sync server will be able to get access to the Data Sync Admin UI.

+## Architecture

+The Admin UI will be located in the same repository as the Server.
+It will use React with JSX and the JSX will be compiled using link:https://reactjs.org/docs/add-react-to-a-website.html#add-jsx-to-a-project[babel].
+We want to avoid the use of heavyweight build tools (Webpack, Grunt, Gulp) as much as possible and rely on npm scripts.
+For routing the most popular option (for web projects) is link:https://github.com/ReactTraining/react-router[react-router].
+We can investigate others but i would suggest to use this library.
+As the Admin UI manages quite a lot of state i would also suggest to use link:https://redux.js.org[redux] as a central state management tool.

 ## Screens

 There are 4 main screens in the initial Admin UI: